 Other options to cut housing costs: downsizing and getting a roommate.
 Not so easy to do.
 But if you want to save a lot, they’re worth considering.

 Prices have been going up, up, up.
-And experts think the trend will spill over into 2022.
+And the trend is expected to continue through most of 2022.
 That might mean your budget needs an overhaul.
 Cutting unnecessary expenses, negotiating regular bills, and being mindful about energy usage at home could add up to a lot more savings.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.